naturalinteraction/basil/README.md

 - Algorithm is plant-specific.
 - Plant in tray is known.
 - Measurements across different plant species are not comparable.
 - Day of growth is known.
-Actually starting day and hour must be known.
+Starting day and hour must be known.
 - White, constant light.
 - Substrate is white or black and plastic.
 - Distance and angle are fixed.